joshcough/HaskellStarter/README.md

   * Given zero arguments, it will install your package.
   * Given any number of library arguments (like `cabal install github` which was used above), it will download those libraries from hackage, build, and install them.

-This project is a working Cabal project, and this document explains the cabal configuration, which is in `haskellstarter.cabal`.
+This project is a working Cabal project, and this document explains the Cabal configuration, which is in `haskellstarter.cabal`.
 Let's get started by taking a quick peek at it, and we'll create a Haskell library.

 #### Cabal file header